bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ![](/assets/power-of-kotlin-2-.jpg "The power of Kotlin")

 What strengths does Kotlin have compared to the more common programming languages used in science?
-Kotlin is expressive and safe enough to be used by people with varying programming experience.
-Extensions and scoped functions can be very he
+Kotlin is expressive and safe enough to be used by people with varying programming experience, as opposed to other languages where higher experience is needed to easily avoid errors.
+Extensions and scoped functions can be very helpful both in this regard and with regards to performance.
+As for performance, it is often good enough (both for Java and Kotlin), and much better than the old reputation of the slow JVM.
+Kotlin also has the advantage of full compatibility with java.

 However, there are some issues with Kotlin in science as well.
-Among them certain performance issues and a lack of easy access to scientific tools.
+There are still certain performance issues and also a lack of easy access to scientific tools.
 But if these can be solved, Kotlin may very well be the next big programming language used in science.

 ## Party